Fare-Dash-NYC/Fare-Dash/Press-Release.md

 > They’re preying on black youth, using that as an excuse to stop and frisk and to fill their monthly quotas.

 ## Solution
-> - This application allows users to report police presence and stay away from high concentrated area.
+> - This application allows users to report police presence and stay away from high concentrated areas.
-> - less youth being stopped, less people entering crininal justice system for petty crime.
+> - Less youth being stopped, less people entering crininal justice system for petty crime.
-> - Also provides resources to Fair Fares and a direct link to dispute fare evasion ticket.
+> - Provides resources to Fair Fares and a direct link to dispute fare evasion ticket.

 ## Key Technical Challenge
 > Our most challenging technical challenge will be trying to implement the heat map.